What Is DEI? Market Signals of Diversity, Equity, and Inclusion

 - DEI frameworks do not address migrants and refugees — the most vulnerable in society who are at highest risk of exploitation globally.

-- Only 3 of 21 frameworks contain a metric that captures DEI in relation to non-employees — contract labor, “gig workers,” part-time and temporary workers and other signs of worker precarity.
+- Only 3 of 21 frameworks contain a metric that captures DEI in relation to the “alternative workforce” — contract labor, “gig workers,” part-time and temporary workers and other signs of worker precarity.
 Of these, just two call for disaggregation by gender, and none disaggregate by other marginalized groups.

 - Frameworks do not include social class and mobility metrics, which may weaken their ability to capture a company’s effects on socio-economic inequality.